anne-creator/real-hotmap-backend/README.md

 - **MongoDB**: A document database for storing and persisting real-time taxi data.
 - **Google Pub/Sub**: A reliable and scalable message broker for streaming MongoDB change streams.
 - **BigQuery**: A fully managed, serverless data warehouse for efficient data analysis and visualization.
-- **Frontend Framework**: A web-based framework (e.g., React, Angular, or Vue.js) for building the real-time heatmap interface.
+- **Frontend Framework**: A web-based framework (React) for building the real-time heatmap interface.
-- **Data Simulator**: A tool or script for generating and simulating real-time taxi data.
+- **Data Simulator**: A script for generating and simulating real-time taxi data.

 For a comprehensive list of dependencies and libraries used, please refer to the project's documentation.